HarshitG24/Ticketlio/README.md

 ## Design Document Link
 This is the link: https://github.com/HarshitG24/Project1-DesignDocument
 1. Please clone the repo above and checkout to main branch
-2. This repo should contain the pdf document
+2. This repo should contain the pdf document as well image of uml diagram

 ## Deployed version of the website
 This website is deployed using surge, Here is the link: http://ragged-volleyball-ticket.surge.sh/